unsw-cse-capstone-project/capstone-project-comp9900-h12a-5star/api/readme.md

 python3 -m pip install -r requirement.txt
 ```

-- run the following commands
+- skip these commands if there is database/sqlite3 file in the files.
 ```(bash)
 python3 manage.py makemigrations user
 python3 manage.py makemigrations profile